cse110-fa21-group32/cse110-fa21-group32/specs/adrs/111021-Nodejs VS Python.md

-# {Decision on whether to include nutrition facts in recipe}
+# {Decision on which programming language to use for the backend}

 * Status: {accept}
 * Deciders: {all team members} <!-- optional -->